Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add tiled layer/README.md

 ## How it works

 1. Create an `ArcGISTiledLayer` object from a URL.
-2. Create a `Basemap` passing in the tiled layer.
+2. Create a `Basemap`, passing in the tiled layer.
 3. Create a `Map` with the basemap.
 4. Set the map on the `MapView`.